sio2project/oioioi/UPGRADING.rst

    * Added *NOTIFICATIONS_* options to *deployment/settings.py*::

         # Notifications configuration (client)
-        # This one is for JavaScript socket.io client.
+        # This one is for JavaScript WebSocket client.
         # It should contain actual URL available from remote machines.
         NOTIFICATIONS_SERVER_URL = 'http://localhost:7887/'